minprog/cs50x-1718-1819/sections/01 Farenheit/Fahrenheit.md

     }

 When executed (by first compiling with `make truncate` and then executing with `./truncate`), this program will output the value of the variable `pi` to exactly 2 decimal places: `3.14`.
 Can you see why?
 Perhaps you can adapt that to display the converted temperature to just one decimal place?

+# Create a Cloud9 workspace

+First, register on [edx.org](https://courses.edx.org/register), which will provide you with an account to log on to the CS50 IDE.
+If you already have an edX account, it’s no problem to use that one.

+Now head to [cs50.io](https://cs50.io/) and log into CS50 IDE.
+You may be prompted (again) for your email address.
+If so, after providing it, click **Private** under **Hosted workspace**, then click **Create workspace**.

+You should then be informed that CS50 IDE (aka Cloud9, the software that underlies CS50 IDE) is “creating your workspace” and “creating your container,” which might take a moment.
+You should eventually see your workspace.

+## Update

+Toward the bottom of CS50 IDE’s UI is a “terminal window” (light blue, by default), a command-line interface (CLI) that allows you to explore your workspace’s files and directories, compile code, run programs, and even install new software.
+You should find that its “prompt” resembles the below:

+    ~/workspace/ $

+Click inside of that terminal window and then type:

+    update50

+followed by Enter to ensure that your workspace is up-to-date.
+It might take a few minutes for any updates to complete.
+(Be sure not to close the tab or CS50 IDE itself until they do!)